Yer man said something interesting the other day. You know the chap, the pope, they call him, isn’t it. Innit, I’m getting all London n all.

 I’ve started to notice examples everywhere of amazing women, who shortly after having their child or children, do something epic.
 Like single handedly set up a new business, build it from the ground, and make it a success.
 Like dedicating their time to campaign for justice for a cause, and making a difference.
 Or solving a problem, creating a community or providing a service, to help others around them.
 The common theme?
 They’re generally fuelled by goodness, by the want to help people, to protect our earth’s resources, to make things better.
 That’s the power of what parenting can do.
 The work of caring for another teaches and constantly reminds you of the importance to care.

 That is not to say that you have to be a parent to know how to care.
 There are lots and lots of people who are not parents and who do care.
 Amazing individuals who are motivated and driven to do incredible work in the world, and to make their slice of it better.
-Not at all, but it is the division that is harmful.
+Of course it is not at all necessary to be a parent to care and to act in the world with care.
+However, it is the gender division in parenting that is really harmful.

 Parenting is largely seen as being part of the world of women.
 That world, despite being populated by half of all people, is pushed to the margins of society.
 While so many people are parents, incredibly, parenting is pushed to the margins right along with it.

 We are now seeing more and more women taking positions of influence – in politics, in business, in the arts – hurray!
 Often with their ascension comes the expectation that they will do some good for women.
 With parenting generally considered a part of that world of women, they are often expected to do some good for parents and children.
 When a female politician moves up the ranks, we expect her to represent the concerns of parenting, childcare, maybe even education.
 To be fair that is often the thing that has motivated her to get to her position.